2D Projectors

 This is only implemented for 2D CPU projectors.

-The returned matrix_id can be further manipulated with [astra_mex_matrix].
-In particular, it can be retrieved as a Python scipy or Matlab sparse matrix with
+The returned matrix_id can be further manipulated with astra.matrix/astra_mex_matrix.
+In particular, it can be retrieved as a Python scipy or MATLAB sparse matrix with

 S = astra.matrix.get(matrix_id)